vertica/VerticaPy/README.md

 limitations under the License.

 &#9888; If you want to contribute, send a mail to <a href="mailto:badr.ouali@microfocus.com">badr.ouali@microfocus.com</a> <br>
-&#9888; Please look at the example (https://github.com/vertica/Vertica-ML-Python/blob/master/EXAMPLE.md) to get in touch with the API
+&#9888; Please look at the example (https://github.com/vertica/Vertica-ML-Python/blob/master/EXAMPLE.md) to get in touch with the API.

 # Vertica-ML-Python